 Place a wedge support under the top half of your body, or under the top portion of your mattress, if your bed design makes it impractical to tilt the entire bed.

-- Leading an overall healthy lifestyle, including maintaining a healthy weight, exercising and monitoring medical problems, such as high blood pressure and diabetes, can help reduce your need for a tilted bed over time.
+Help reduce reflux symptoms at night by eating your main meal early in the evening, and taking a walk or remaining upright for a couple of hours after eating.
+Avoid nighttime snacks.
+Leading an overall healthy lifestyle, including maintaining a healthy weight, exercising and monitoring medical problems, such as high blood pressure and diabetes, can help reduce your need for a tilted bed over time.

-- Problems such as sleep apnoea and GERD may signal more serious health problems, such as heart disease or high blood pressure.
+Do not try to prop yourself up with pillows at night.
+Pillows bend your abdomen in a way that constricts the digestive tract, increasing the risk of reflux and other problems.
+Problems such as sleep apnoea and GERD may signal more serious health problems, such as heart disease or high blood pressure.
 See a doctor and do not attempt to treat yourself solely at home.